japila-books/apache-spark-internals/docs/shuffle/ExternalSorter.md

 maybeSpillCollection requests the collection to estimate size (in bytes) that is tracked as the <<peakMemoryUsedBytes, peakMemoryUsedBytes>> metric (for every size bigger than what is currently recorded).

-maybeSpillCollection xref:shuffle:Spillable.adoc#maybeSpill[spills the collection to disk if needed].
+maybeSpillCollection shuffle:Spillable.md#maybeSpill[spills the collection to disk if needed].
 If spilled, maybeSpillCollection creates a new collection (a new PartitionedAppendOnlyMap or a new PartitionedPairBuffer).

 maybeSpillCollection is used when ExternalSorter is requested to <<insertAll, insertAll>>.